xijunke/HoverEnergyConsumptionOptimizations_WGP_WKP/WingM6_3_10variable_group_Wang_wingbeatM_variable_C_F_2/force_moment_power_20160316/README.md

-# Optimiaztion calculated results are for fixed aerodynamic lift and drag coefficients (C_F)
+# Optimiaztion calculated results are for aerodynamic lift and drag coefficients (C_F) varying with wing morphology parameters

 Notes: Aerodynamic lift and drag coefficients (C_F) vary with wing morphology parameters